 Way to Make ID Cards

-Although the initial investment for a film-based system was relatively low, the time, labor, and individual cost per card was high.
-Plus, these cards were easily counterfeited.
-As a result, a new method called digital printing began to arise during the late 1980s and early 1990s.
+Although the initial investment for a film-based system was relatively low, the time, labor, and individual cost of each card was high.
+In addition, these cards were easily counterfeited.
+As a result, a new method called digital printing began to arise during the late 1990s.

 The New Way To